 Colonial Penn Permanent Whole Life Insurance

-Available coverage limits range from $10,000 – $50.000, which is a fairly typical range for final expense insurance.
-Unlike the guaranteed acceptance policy, Permanent Whole Life does not require a waiting period.
+Available to applicants between the ages of 40 and 75 in every state except New York, Permanent Whole Life from Colonial Penn offers coverage limits ranging from $10,000 to $50,000.
+This is a fairly typical range for final expense insurance, and unlike the Guaranteed Acceptance policy, Permanent Whole Life does not require a waiting period.

 Colonial Penn Renewable Term Life Insurance

-Colonial Penn’s third final-expense life insurance option, Renewable Term Life Insurance, provides up to $50,000 in term coverage for eligible applicants from ages 18 to 75 in every state but New York and Montana.
+Colonial Penn offers Renewable Term Life Insurance as its third final-expense life insurance option.
+The policy provides up to $50,000 in term coverage for eligible applicants aged 18 to 75 in every state except New York and Montana.

 If the objective is to provide a source of cash for final expenses, a term policy is not certain to do that.

 Applying for Colonial Penn Final Expense Life Insurance: